-Asbestos is a toxic mineral that is directly related to terminal lung cancers such as mesothelioma and asbestosis.
-It was widely used in the construction, manufacturing, and automotive industries after World War II because of its resistance to heat and chemicals as well as its insulation properties.
+Asbestos is a toxic mineral that is directly related to terminal lung cancers, such as mesothelioma and asbestosis.
+It was widely used in the construction, manufacturing, and automotive industries after World War II because of its resistance to heat and chemicals, as well as its insulation properties.
 When asbestos is handled, the fibers that make up the mineral become airborne.
-Philadelphia mesothelioma lawyers report that when individuals inhale these fibers, they embed themselves into the deep tissue of the lungs where they lay dormant for a period of 20 to 50 years before developing into mesothelioma and other asbestos-related diseases.
+Our Philadelphia mesothelioma lawyers report that when individuals inhale these fibers, they embed themselves into the deep tissue of the lungs, where they lay dormant for a period of 20 to 50 years before developing into asbestos-related diseases.
 Because of this, victims never know when symptoms could begin.

-Treatment options for mesothelioma are limited and survival rates are low.
-Many victims of this disease succumb within five years of diagnosis.
+Treatment options for mesothelioma are limited, and survival rates are low.
+Many victims of this disease die within five years of diagnosis.
 Significant studies have been done to find effective ways to prolong life expectancy for these patients, but progress has been slow.
-Approximately 3,000 people are diagnosed with mesothelioma in the United States each year and over 2,000 others lose their lives from the disease annually.
+Approximately 3,000 people are diagnosed with mesothelioma in the United States each year, and over 2,000 others lose their lives from the disease annually.

-- Automotive Workers: Many automotive parts are made with asbestos, particularly brakes, brake pads, and rotors.
+Automotive Workers: Many automotive parts are made with asbestos, particularly brakes, brake pads, and rotors.
 Clutches, heat seals, gaskets, engine components, and exterior panels contain asbestos and continue to be used today.
 Mechanics, body shop repair workers, and automotive manufacturers are commonly exposed to asbestos when components are bent, grinded, and even cleaned.
 Automotive designers, managers, or foremen who do not build the vehicles directly may have been exposed because they toured the factory floor, visited suppliers, and inspected raw materials that would be used to make the vehicles.

-- Construction Workers: Asbestos was a big part of construction in the early to mid-1900s.
-Asbestos was commonly used in such things as vinyl flooring, plaster, stucco, insulation, roofing shingles, piping, and insulation.
+Construction Workers: Asbestos was commonly used in such things as vinyl flooring, plaster, stucco, insulation, roofing shingles, piping, and insulation.
 Electricians, carpenters, plumbers, pipe fitters, welders, and roofers are still high-risk occupations today because of the exposure that comes from the demolition and restoration of older buildings and homes.
 Architects or designers may have been exposed during tours of the worksites they managed.

-- Firefighters: Buildings built between 1900 and 1980 have a high rate of asbestos in their structures.
+Firefighters: Buildings built between 1900 and 1980 have a high rate of asbestos in their structures.
 When one of these buildings or homes catches fire, asbestos fibers are released and potentially inhaled by the firefighters.
 The demolition of these structures following a fire further exposes those involved with removing the debris.
 Fire inspectors, fire department officers surveying fire damage, or a municipal regulator who managed the fire department could have been exposed because they were present at the scenes of these fires.

-- Military: Asbestos was commonly used by all branches of the military for more than half of the 20th Battleships, submarines, aircraft carriers, planes, tanks, and auxiliary equipment all contained asbestos parts and exposed members of our Armed Forces to high levels of the toxin as they worked and repaired these vehicles.
-There are approximately 22 million veterans living in the United States today, with many of them at risk of developing mesothelioma and other asbestos-related diseases.
+Military: Asbestos was commonly used by all branches of the military for more than half of the 20th century.
+Battleships, submarines, aircraft carriers, planes, tanks, and auxiliary equipment all contained asbestos parts and exposed members of the Armed Forces to high levels of the toxin as they worked in and/or repaired these vehicles.
+There are approximately 22 million veterans living in the United States today, and many of them are at risk of developing mesothelioma and/or other asbestos-related diseases.

-- Miners and Factory Workers: Those who mined for asbestos or worked in plants that manufactured asbestos-containing products were at risk for exposure.
+Miners and Factory Workers: Those who mined for asbestos or worked in plants that manufactured asbestos-containing products are at risk for exposure.
 The microscopic asbestos fibers that are released when working with the mineral are easily transported through the air.
-Even workers that used masks and other productive breathing equipment while working were still exposed to the fibers in the environment surrounding these industrial sites.
+Even workers that used masks and other protective breathing equipment while working were still exposed to the fibers in the environment surrounding these industrial sites.
 Managers, foremen, and executives may have been exposed when visiting these worksites, or they may have been exposed during the construction of a large factory or mining facility.

-- Second Hand Exposure: Even those who did not work in the high-risk industries have suffered from mesothelioma and other respiratory diseases because of their second hand exposure to this toxin.
-Workers returning home after being in the mines or factories all day had toxic fibers stuck to their hair, skin, and clothes.
-Those that lived in close proximity to the mines or the factories inhaled asbestos through airborne fibers that traveled from the work sites.
+Secondhand Exposure: Even those who did not work in these high-risk industries have suffered from mesothelioma and other respiratory diseases because of their secondhand exposure to this toxin.
+Workers returning home after laboring in the mines or factories all day had toxic fibers stuck to their hair, skin, and clothes.
+Those who lived near the mines or the factories inhaled asbestos through airborne fibers that traveled from the work sites.
 The simple act of giving someone a hug, laundering a family member’s work clothes, or opening the windows to let in fresh air resulted in many people being exposed to asbestos.

-If you or someone you love has been diagnosed with or has died from an asbestos-related illness, there is help.
 Many new medical treatments are emerging that can prolong the life expectancy of those with mesothelioma.
 Class action lawsuits, trust funds, and settlements have helped many victims and their families receive compensation for their injuries.
-It is imperative for anyone diagnosed with an asbestos-related illness to consult with an experienced mesothelioma lawyer as soon as possible.
+It is imperative for anyone diagnosed with an asbestos-related illness to consult with an experienced Philadelphia mesothelioma lawyer as soon as possible.